M-J-Bauer/Sigma-6-Polyphonic-Synthesizer/README.md

 [Arduino IDE Setup](https://learn.adafruit.com/introducing-itsy-bitsy-m0/setup)

+Install the __Adafruit SAMDxx Boards Manager__.
+When you connect a board to your computer, Arduino IDE tries to determine the board type automatically, but in any case be sure to select the correct board type as follows...

+To compile the code for the Master Controller, select board type __ItsyBitsy M0 Express)__ regardless of the actual MCU type fitted (Robotdyn SAMD21 Mini).
+This is necessary because the Arduino Zero (Native USB) board package does not support analog inputs A8, A9, A11, etc. However, these analog pins are supported by the Adafruiit SAMD21 M0 board package.

-Select board type __Arduino Zero (Native USB)__ if it is not already auto-detected by Arduino IDE.
-This is preferable to the Adafruit SAMD21 board package, especially for the Poly-voice firmware, because the Arduino Zero startup code enables the 32.768kHz crystal oscillator for the MCU system clock.
+To compile the code for the Poly-voice Modules, select board type __Arduino Zero (Native USB)__.
+This is preferable to the Adafruit M0 Express option, especially for the Poly-voice firmware, because the Arduino Zero startup code enables the 32.768kHz crystal oscillator for the MCU system clock.
 The Adafruit ItsyBitsy M0 board uses the MCU internal 8MHz RC oscillator which is not as precise or stable.

 To build the Sigma-6 Poly-voice firmware, you also need to install a "fast timer" library in the Arduino IDE.
 Open the Arduino Library Manager.
 From the 'Type' drop-down list, choose 'All'.
 In the 'Filter' box, write "fast_samd21_tc"